cgcmart/open/README.md

 3. Install the Bundler gem.

-Create a new app to your open store
+Create a new app to your open store.
 Run the rails new command to create a new Rails app:

 ```shell
 rails new open